ftl-mv-translation/ftl-mv-translation/README.md

 ### Updating the English strings

 1. Unzip the latest FTL: Multiverse into src-en/ directory
-2. Run `mvko batch-en`
+2. Run `mvloc batch-en`

 The command extracts localizable strings from `src-en/` and updates  `en.json` files in `locale/`.
 Weblate can automatically grab the JSON changes once the repository is updated.

 ### Changing string extraction criteria

-Edit `mvkoscript.config.jsonc` file, then and follow the "Updating the English strings" workflow.
+Edit `mvloc.config.jsonc` file, then and follow the "Updating the English strings" workflow.

 ### Applying the translation

 1. Unzip the latest FTL: Multiverse into `src-en/` directory
-2. Run `mvko batch-apply`
+2. Run `mvloc batch-apply`

 The command transforms XMLs in `src-en/` using translations on `locale/`, then writes them out to `output/`.